saurontech/Advantech-VCOM-Linux-Driver/readme.txt

 	[X] dkms

       2.1.1.3 CentOS/RHEL/Fedora
+	# dnf install kernel-devel kernel-headers gcc make
+	# dnf install openssl-devel
+	# dnf install openssl
+	# dnf install dkms

+	* Early RedHat systems (before CentOS 7/RHEL 7/Fedora 21) might require you to use "yum" instead of "dnf".

 	# yum install kernel-devel kernel-headers gcc make
 	# yum install openssl-devel
 	# yum install openssl
 	# yum install dkms

-	* RedHat systems later than (CentOS 8/RHEL 8/Fedora 22) might require you to use "dnf" instead of "yum".

-	# dnf install kernel-devel kernel-headers gcc make
-	# dnf install openssl-devel
-	# dnf install openssl
-	# dnf install dkms

     2.1.2 Compile the source code

+    2.1.2.1 Customizeing build options
+	Modify "Config.mk" to build the VCOM service with/without certain options.
+	For example, one might wish to build a minimal VCOM service without TLS support.
+	Reference section 6 & 7 for more detail.

+    2.1.2.2 Building the source code
 	This driver comes with a Makefile, therefore you can compile the driver with a single command.
 	# make

-3. install and uninstall the driver, start and stop the daemon

-  3.1 Configure the VCOM mapping
+    2.2 Configure the initial VCOM mapping
 	modify the "config/advttyd.conf" file to match the VCOM mapping that you desire.
-	After installation, this file will be copied to the installation directory(default: /usr/local/advtty)
+	After installation, this file will be copied to the installation directory(default: /usr/local/advtty) Additional helper scripts will be installed alongside the VCOM driver to aide with future modificaitons of the VCOM mapping.
+	For more detail, please reference section "5.2 Modifying the daemon configuartions".

-    3.1.1 Configuration format
+    2.2.1 Configuration format
 	The configure format is defined as:
 		[Minor] [Device-Type] [Device-IP] [Port-Idx]